mblsha/cpm22/docs-new/ccm1.md

 ---

-If you paste the rest of `ccp.asm` (or confirm there isn’t more), I can also produce a second version where the pseudocode is organized as a neat “CCP state machine” (PROMPT → READ → PARSE → DISPATCH → DONE), but the logic above already matches each labeled routine one-for-one.
+This rewrite mirrors the CCP control flow in `ccp.asm` and is intended to serve as a standalone reference for the command buffer handling, FCB parsing, BDOS interactions, and built-in command logic.